-CEP instances can be replicated or auto-failed over with M6-GRID within minutes or even seconds and can be consolidated or distributed on one or more hardware or Virtual Machines (VM) -- such as VMWare or XEN.
+CEP instances can be replicated or auto-failed over within minutes or even seconds using grid configuration and can be consolidated or distributed on one or more hardware or Virtual Machines (VMs) -- such as VMWare or XEN.
 The replacement hardware/operating system does not have to be identical.

 CEP has fault, performance, and security isolation.
-Each CEP instance is independent of one another.
+Each CEP instance is independent of the others.
 A crash or malfunction in one instance does not affect another instance.
 Its hardware includes CPU and memory isolation.